 - First remove ribs from package, drain and pat dry with paper towels.

-- Now that you have the membrane removed it is time to apply your rub.
-Apply your rub to both sides of the ribs.
+- Now that you have the membrane removed, it is time to apply your rub.
+Apply the rub to both sides of the ribs.
 I personally like a heavy even coating.

-- Cover your ribs with plastic wrap and place in the fridge to marinate either overnight or for 3-4 hours.
+- Cover the ribs with plastic wrap and place in the fridge to marinate, either overnight or for 3-4 hours.

 - Once your Bradley has come up to temperature and the smoke has started to roll, put the ribs in the smoker.
-I like to smoke them at 225°F. I apply 3 hours of Hickory; you can use the flavour of your choice.
+I like to smoke them at 225°F. I apply 3 hours of Hickory, but you can use the flavour of your choice.

 - After 3 hours of smoke; shut off Smoke Generator.
 Wrap your ribs in foil with a splash of Apple Juice; “My Favorite” is Apple Raspberry.